jpiironen/anser_fabalis/README.md

 This repository contains the supplementary material (data and example codes) for the paper

-Predicting spatio-temporal distributions of migratory populations by combining citizen science data and Gaussian Process modelling (2020).
+Predicting spatio-temporal distributions of migratory populations using Gaussian process modelling (2020).
 Antti Piironen, Juho Piironen and Toni Laaksonen. _Submitted_

 The codes can be found from the `notebook` directory.
 Here are the links to the relevant html-versions, which can be viewed directly in browser: